-Emissions in the supply chain (Categories 1, 2, 4 and 8) fell sharply in 2020, mainly due to a lower purchase volume than in the previous year and the lower CO2 intensity of new or newly included suppliers.
-The additional Scope -3 emissions fell slightly year on year.
-Emissions from commuting (Category 7) decreased in line with the new staffing levels and especially due to the pandemic,
+Emissions in the supply chain (Categories 1, 2, 4 and 8) fell sharply in 2021, mainly due to a lower purchase volume than in the previous year and the lower CO2 intensity of new or newly included suppliers.
+The additional Scope 3 emissions fell slightly year on year.
+Emissions from commuting (Category 7) remained low in the second year of the pandemic, mainly due to employees working at home (home office).
+Emissions from business trips (Category 6) also remained at a low level due to the Covid-19 pandemic.

-With Category 11 (consumption of sold products), emissions decreased due to the smaller number of devices bought by customers.
+With Category 11 (consumption of sold products), emissions decreased due to the smaller number of devices bought by customers as well as an optimised electricity mix in tonnes CO2 eq.